UFFeScience/Flower-PROV/README.md

 ### Submiting queries 🔍

-Once the experiment is running, you can submit queries to the provenance database (MonetDB) to monitor metrics and parameter/hyperparameters configurations.
+Once the experiment runs, you can submit queries to the provenance database (MonetDB) to monitor metrics and parameter/hyperparameters configurations.

 First, we connect to the provenance database, running in the DfAnalyzer container: